VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store

 "Trash File" Is a Way to Organize Too!

 If, like my husband, you can't quite bring yourself to throw a receipt away, then do yourself a favor and create your very own "trash" file box.
 We have one.
 It is a plastic bin that sits above my receipt files.
 Anytime I'm just not sure whether I should throw something away, I toss it in.
 99.9% of the time, the trash bin gets thrown out untouched at the end of the year.
-For those few instances I have needed a receipt, the time it has taken to find it is far less than it would have taken to organize them all.
+For those few instances when I have needed a receipt, the time it has taken to find it is far less than it would have taken to organize them all.

 Don't get tricked into too much work on this step.
-You want categories which are broad enough that you can re-use this system every year, yet narrow enough that no single file will be so crammed that you can't find a receipt you need.
+You want categories that are broad enough that you can re-use this system every year, yet narrow enough that no single file will be so crammed that you can't find a receipt you need.